ethsonliu/personal-notes/golang/empty slice vs nil slice.md

 s3 is nil: false, len: 0, cap: 0
 ```

 Empty and nil slices behave in the same way that is the built-in functions like len(), cap(), append(), and for .. range loop return the same results.
 So, since the nil slice declaration is simpler, you should prefer it to creating an empty slice.

-However, there are some cases when you may need the empty, non-nil slice.
+However, there are some cases when **you may need the empty, non-nil slice**.
 For instance, when you want to return an empty JSON array [] as an HTTP response, you should create the empty slice ([]string{} or make([]string, 0)) because if you use a nil slice, you will get a null JSON array after encoding:

 ```go
 package main